Artifact Definition Reference

 prep_patches

-The %patch macros to declare in the %prep section of the spec file.
+The %autopatch macro to declare in the %prep section of the spec file.

 The patches and prep_patches variables are dynamically generated by Fatbuildr at build time including the optional set of artifact patches and the optional patch generated by artifact prescript.
 This provides a solution to write and maintain generic spec files compatible with all patchs queues and all prescripts.